 Successful applicants will be invited to the next RCPCH Training & Development event, which is planned for in early 2024.

 Only those who are able to attend the training sessions will be considered to become an Invited Reviewer.

-While we endevour to involve as many of our reviewers as possible, please note that due to the nature of requests and areas of specialty it may be the case that we are not able to match you to a review immediately.
+While we endeavour to involve as many of our reviewers as possible, please note that due to the nature of requests and areas of specialty it may be the case that we are not able to match you to a review immediately.

-Reviewer training and developement events will be provided to enable reviewers to fulfil the requirement to attend refresher training at least every three years.
+Reviewer training and development events will be provided to enable reviewers to fulfil the requirement to attend refresher training at least every three years.
 This will ensure that reviewers remain up to date with the Invited Reviews Programme and processes, have the opportunity to provide feedback and share experiences, and contribute to discussions on topics relating to the Invited Reviews Programme.